eu-digital-green-certificates/dgca-verifier-app-ios/README.md

 ## Translators 💬

-You can help the localization of this project by making contributions to the [/Resources/Localizable.strings](Resources/Localizable.strings).
+You can help the localization of this project by making contributions to the [*.lproj folders inside /Verifier/Resources/](/Verifier/Resources/).

 ## Development